atavistock/rubydice/README.md

 gem 'rubydice', require: 'dice'
 ```

-If you already have a `Dice` object you can simply leave out `require: 'dice'`
+If you already have a `Dice` object you can simply leave out `require: 'dice'` and call methods on `Rubydice` instead.
-And

 ## Usage